8mm (film): Production

-In May 1997, it was reported Columbia Pictures had acquired the Andrew Kevin Walker penned 8 Millimeter for $750,000 against $1.25 million.
+In May 1997, it was reported Columbia Pictures had acquired the Andrew Kevin Walker-penned 8 Millimeter for $750,000 against $1.25 million.
 In October 1997, Joel Schumacher was reported to direct with Nicolas Cage and Mark Wahlberg to star.
 Wahlberg ended up not pursuing the film, and Joaquin Phoenix was cast in December 1997.
+Russell Crowe was Schumacher's other choice for Cage's role, but the studio went for Cage who was the bigger star at the time.

-Principal photography began February 1998 in Miami, Florida.
-And filming also took place in New York City, and Sony Pictures Studios, Culver City, California.
+Principal photography began in February 1998 in Miami, Florida; filming also took place in New York City, and Sony Pictures Studios, Culver City, California.

 Reception

 Box office

 8mm opened in 2,730 theaters in North America and made $14,252,888 in its opening weekend with an average of $6,013 per theater ranking number 1 at the box office.
-The film made $36,663,315 domestically and $59,955,384 internationally for a total of $96,618,699, more than double its $40 million production budget.
+The film made $36,663,315 domestically and $59,955,384 internationally for a total of $96,618,699.

 Critical response

 8mm received negative reviews from critics.
-It has a rating of 24% on review aggregator website Rotten Tomatoes based on 84 reviews with an average rating of 4.3/10.
+It has a rating of 23% on review aggregator website Rotten Tomatoes based on 83 reviews with an average rating of 4.3/10.
 The critical consensus states, "Its sadistic violence is unappealing and is lacking in suspense and mystery."
 The film also has a score of 21 out of 100 on Metacritic based on 20 reviews indicating "generally unfavorable."
-Audiences surveyed by CinemaScore gave the film a grade of "C−" on scale of A+ to F. Derek Elley of Variety criticized the film, stating that "8MM is a movie that keeps jumping the gate and finally unravels all over the floor."
+Audiences surveyed by CinemaScore gave the film a grade of "C−" on scale of A+ to F.

+Derek Elley of Variety criticized the film, stating that "8MM is a movie that keeps jumping the gate and finally unravels all over the floor."
 Peter Travers for Rolling Stone wrote that the film "aims for a psychological depth that the script can't sustain."

 Roger Ebert was one of the film's admirers and gave the film three stars out of four, stating on his website "I know some audience members will be appalled by this film, as many were by Seven.
 It is a very hard R that would doubtless have been NC-17 if it had come from an indie instead of a big studio with clout.
 But it is a real film.
 Not a slick exploitation exercise with all the trappings of depravity but none of the consequences.
 Not a film where moral issues are forgotten in the excitement of an action climax.
 Yes, the hero is an ordinary man who finds himself able to handle violent situations, but that's not the movie's point.
 The last two words of the screenplay are 'save me' and by the time they're said, we know what they mean."